-A survey of the major areas of study in Psychology such as motivation, learning, physiology, personality, social psychology, industrial-organizational psychology, perception, cognitive, abnormal behavior, and treatment.
+A survey of the major areas of study in Psychology such as motivation, learning, physiology, personality, social industrial-organizational psychology, psychology, perception, cognitive, abnormal behavior, and treatment.
 (Fall, Spring, Summer)

 PSY 2001-3 PSYCHOLOGY SEMINAR

 This course presents studies in selected topics in psychology.
 (Spring, Fall)